-A decrease in air pressure while driving will not cause an immediate loss of brakes.
-If a significant leak develops in the air system, at approximately 60 PSI you will be alerted by a lamp on the instrument panel, and by an audible alarm.
+A decrease in air pressure will not cause an immediate loss of brakes.
+If a leak develops in the air system while driving, at approximately 60 to 65 PSI you will be alerted via a light on the instrument panel, and an audible alarm will sound.
 As you apply the brakes, the air supply holding the park brakes in the released position will gradually be depleted.
-When system pressure drops to approximately 40 PSI the rear brakes will set.
+When fully depleted, approximately 40 PSI to 45 PSI, the rear brakes will set.
 This allows you sufficient time to pull over to the side of the road.

-NOTE: The rear brakes have c łual chambers - one for the e service brakes and on e for the park brake.
-The service brakes are ai ir applied and spring released.
-The park bra ake is spr ing appl lied and l air re leased.
+NOTE: The rear brakes have dual chambers - one for the service brakes and one for the park brake.
+The service brakes are air applied and spring released.
+The park brake is spring applied and air released.